isomerpages/mlaw-corp/_covid19/14-A-re-align-framework.md

 The framework will provide a quick and fair way for businesses to realign and move forward by allowing selected contracts to be renegotiated and to come to a mutual agreement.
 If they are unable to agree, the contract may be terminated. <b><u>Businesses will remain liable for outstanding obligations but will not need to pay early termination penalties.</u></b>

-The broad principles are outlined below, more details will be released on application processes by in due course.
+The broad principles are outlined below, more details will be released on application processes in due course.

 ##### <a name="eligibility">Eligibility Criteria</a><a href="#refb" title="Return to top">↩</a> #####